 Constitution Marsh Audubon Center and Sanctuary Trail is a 1.2 mile moderately trafficked loop trail located near Cold Spring, New York that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 None of these reviews inform you that there is a rocky incline you need to walk to get to the marsh.
 Not terrible, probably not even the worst in the area, but definitely a workout and UNEXPECTED.
 I went fully anticipating an easy hike, but it wasn't a pleasant stroll through the woods.
 Then again the two hills back to the car were worse.

 Very short run, more like a sightseeing tour!
 However going back up was a great 1/4 mile incline for a brief workout.
 The waterfalls were fantastic for pictures.
 Be sure to go up towards the red bridge away from marsh / parking lot to view waterfalls!
 The marshlands were also spectacular for viewing west point